Everything you need to know about our product install, setup steps, configuration and usage of various features

 MIDI LEARN

-MIDI LEARN [1] is a new feature with version 3 release, which allows user to map incoming MIDI CC control message to certain controls of the plug-in / application.
+MIDI LEARN [1] allows you to map incoming MIDI CC control message to certain controls of the Editor.

-To activate MIDI LEARN, toggle on the button and follow instructions given in the plug-in / application display.
+To activate MIDI LEARN, toggle on the button and follow instructions given in the Editor display.

-- Move knob, slider or button on the plug-in / application display.
+- Move knob, slider or button on the Editor user interface.

-- Move your remote controller slider, knob or button to set CC.
+- Move your remote controller slider, knob or button to assign CC.

 - Toggle off MIDI LEARN once completed.

-Plug-in and Application has a Assigned CC [2] display in the bottom bar to help you see what controller has been assigned to a set parameter.
+Editor has an Assigned CC [3] display in the bottom bar to help you see what controller has been assigned to a selected parameter.

-Both options are greyed out in the sample, because there is no assignments for set parameter.
+Both options are greyed out in the sample, because there are no assignments for set parameter.

 UTILITIES MENU

-UTILITIES [1] menu can be found from the bottom bar of the plug-in / application.
+UTILITIES [1] menu can be found from the bottom bar of the Editor.
 Once you click the UTILITIES button, a popup menu will appear giving you a lot of different utilities.
 We will go through these one by one.

 - Initialize Active Part

-Initializes currently active SINGLE part data from the plug-in / application to “init” state. - Initialize Active Multi
+Initializes currently active SINGLE part data from the Editor to “initial” state. - Initialize Active Multi

-Initializes currently active MULTI data from the plug-in / application to “init” state. - Initialize Arrangement
+Initializes currently active MULTI data from the Editor to “initial” state.
+This does not initialize individual parts. - Initialize Arrangement

-Paste part data from plug-in / application clipboard to active part. - Load MIDI CC Map
+Paste copied data from the Editor clipboard to active Editor part. - Load MIDI CC Map

-Loads custom MIDI CC Mapping data to the plug-in / application. - Save MIDI CC Map
+Loads custom MIDI CC Mapping data to the Editor. - Save MIDI CC Map

-Save custom MIDI CC Mapping data to HDD. i.e., MIDI Learn Data. - Manuals (see menu items below)
+Save custom MIDI CC Mapping data to HDD. - Manuals (see menu items below)

 - Editor Preferences (see menu items below)